Who we are

 - Rule of law

 The majority of all international positions in OSCE field operations are filled by secondment (S): individuals are nominated by their respective OSCE participating State.
-Secondments are generally for an initial period of twelve months, with possibility of extension.
+Secondments are generally for an initial period of twelve months, with a possibility of extension.
 The OSCE pays a board and lodging allowance to cover living expenses for positions located in a field duty station.
 A number of positions at the Secretariat and Institutions are also filled by secondment.
 For these posts, all costs (both salary and living expenses) must be borne by the seconding authority.
 Vacancy notices for seconded positions are published on the OSCE website.

 Applicants for positions at the Professional (P) category are required to have a university degree and several years of experience at national and/or international level in a relevant field of expertise.
 In addition, post-graduate specialization and management experience is necessary for a number of senior P and Director (D) positions.
 Applicants for positions in the National Professional (NP) category in the field operations are required to have a university degree and the relevant number of years of working experience.
 Applicants for positions in the General Service (GS) category are required to have completed secondary education, supplementary courses related to the functions of the position and the relevant number of years of working experience.